Certification – Manual and Applications

 Alcohol, Tobacco and Other Drug (ATOD) Abuse Prevention Certification has been established in the State of New Hampshire to: provide for consumer protection, promote public confidence, promote professional growth and development and to provide an internationally recognized professional credential for prevention practitioners.
 Prevention is defined as a proactive process which empowers individuals and systems to meet the challenges of life events and transitions by creating and reinforcing healthy behavior and lifestyles and by reducing risks contributing to alcohol, tobacco and other drug misuse and other related issues.

-The purpose of prevention certification is to recognize and ensure that substance abuse prevention practitioners meet competency standards established by the International Certification Reciprocity Consortium (IC&RC) and the New Hampshire Prevention Certification Board.
+The purpose of prevention certification is to recognize and ensure that substance abuse prevention practitioners meet competency standards established by the International Certification Reciprocity Consortium (IC&RC) and the Prevention Certification Board of NH.

 The CPS Manual with Appendices (application materials) contains the requirements, procedures and application forms for the Certified Prevention Specialist (CPS) designation.
 The manual & application only forms (requirements with a degree and without) for Certified Prevention Specialist are currently available for download in a PDF format for printing.
 A Quick Guide is also available for download as a summary of what is required to become a CPS.